EeraboinaKeerthi/RAG_with_Langchain/README.md

 3. Embedding: Create numerical representations from text called embeddings

 4. Store: These embeddings or vectors are stored in a vector database for future retrieval.

+**Retrieval Algorithms:**

+Retrieval works by ranking chunks based on their relevance to a given query.Retrieval algorithms differs based on how relevance scores are computed.

+**Term-based retrieval: Uses TF-IDF algorithm**

+When a user enters a query, the system searches for documents that share terms with the query.
+Retrieved documents are ranked based on term frequency, document frequency, or more sophisticated measures like TF-IDF, BM25, or vector space models.

+Example:
+If a query is "machine learning":
+The system finds all documents that contain the terms “machine” and “learning”.It ranks them based on how often those terms appear and how rare or significant they are.

+**Embedding based retrieval:**

 **Load the documents using Langchain:**